DinoHub-SubT/dsta_deploy/docs/install-workspaces.md

-# Installing The Repositories

-All the SubT repositories are *maintained* in the deploy workspace as [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-**About SubT Workspaces**

-The SubT repositories are grouped as the following workspaces:

-`common`:

-- found in `deploy_ws/src/common`

-- contains repositories common between all other repositories (basestation, uav, ugv)

-`basestation`:

-- found in `deploy_ws/src/basestation`

-- contains all repositories for the subt basestation control

-`ugv`:

-- found in `deploy_ws/src/ugv`

-- contains all simualation and hardware repositories for the subt ground robots

-`uav`:

-- found in `deploy_ws/src/uav`

-- contains all simualation and hardware repositories for the subt drones

-`perception`:

-- found in `deploy_ws/src/object_detection`

-- contains all repositories for object detection
+# Deploy Workspace

+The `deploy` workspace *maintains* all the `SubT` repositories as [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

+- Read the [deploy wiki page](https://docs.google.com/document/d/19dcKAV1WZBrLasjQ-4Nt33Ggk4_YhLD_ObwR3hpoXnA/edit?usp=sharing) for a simple submodule tutorial review.

+## About Deploy Layout

+The deploy repos maintains all `SubT` repositories as nested submodules.

+Submodules has many advantages and disadvantages.
+The reason for submodule selection includes the following:

+- submodules provide the ability to maintain a snapshot of repositories.
+- submodule allow for easy, isolate versioning.
+- intermediate submodule levels allow for easy, isolated group versioning.
+- submodules do not require new toolsets and provide user feedback from `git status`.

+**Commit Levels**

+The deploy repo is not flat hierarchy of submodules.
+It maintains a **3-commit level** groups of submodules as such:

+    deploy (meta-repo) [submodule]
+        intermediate-dir (meta-repo) [submodule]
+            module-dir  [submodule]

+**Layout**

+The full layout, with descriptions, is as such:

+    deploy (meta-repo) [submodule]

+        operations [submodule]
+            * -- contains all operations configurations such as: azure, docker, ansible installs, deployment scripts, etc.

+        common [submodule]
+            * -- contains repositories that are common between basestation, ugv, uav repos
+            * -- contains common ros messages

+        simulation [submodule]
+            * -- contains all repositories related to simulation launch of gazebo: world environments, robots, etc.
+            * -- contains third-party darpa's gazebo world setup.
+            * -- clone only on simulation systems, not on robots. darpa ignition (potentially)

+        subt_launch [submodule]
+            * -- central launch repository.
+            * -- contains a centralized location for different robot params
+            * -- creates groups of top-level launch scenarios, to handle different robot & system setups.

+        basestation [submodule]
+            * -- contains all repositories related to the basestation GUI

+        perception [submodule]
+            * -- contains all repositories related to the perception object detection

+        ugv [submodule]
+            * -- contains all repositories related to ground robots
+            * -- sub-grouped into folders, named by the ground robot "computers" (planning-pc, nuc)
+            * -- hardware directory maintains all hardware related ugv repositories. clone only on robots, not in simulation.
+            * -- slam is a separate folder because of user permission restrictions
+            * -- some repositories will be built outside of docker (please refer to operations maintainer for details) planning-pc repo1 [submodule] repo2 [submodule]
+                ...
+            nuc
+                repo1 [submodule]
+                repo2 [submodule]
+                ...
+            slam (example: laser only)
+                * - has user permission restrictions, cannot be cloned by everyone laser_odometry (loam_velodyne_16, receive_xsens, velodyne_driver_16) will be outside docker
+            hardware
+                *- should only be cloned when testing on robots *- uses catkin profile to switch between hardware repositories to build

+        uav [submodule]
+            * -- contains all repositories related to drone robots
+            * -- core algorithm repositories are found in the `uav/core` directory
+            * -- hardware directory maintains all hardware related uav repositories. clone only on robots, not in simulation.
+            * -- slam is a separate folder because of user permission restrictions core repo1 [submodule] repo2 [submodule]
+                ...
+            hardware
+                *- should only be cloned when testing on robots slam (example: camera, laser)
+                * - has user permission restrictions, cannot be cloned by everyone

+**Summary:**

+- The *deploy repository* is a 3-level commit layout
+- You will always need to do at least 3 commits, when making changes in the lowest level submodule.
+- Leverage the ability to create branches in intermediate-level submodules.
+    - git branches in the intermediate-levels will maintain independent development workflow and versioning.

 * * *

-## Tutorial: Install The Submodules
+## Tutorial: Localhost Deploy Workspace Setup

+### About

+This tutorial will walk you through on how to manually clone all the submodules.

+- These steps can be automated, however it will be good practice to try it manually in order to become familiar with submodules and the deploy repository layout.

+**Basic Information**

-When you clone the deploy repository, the submodules will not be cloned by default.
-Therefore, you must manually clone the submodules.
+- When you clone the deploy repository, the submodules will not be cloned by default.

+    - You must manually clone the submodules.

-- You must decide which *group of submodules* to clone.
+- You must decide which *submodule level groups* to clone.

-- Submodules are grouped by algorithm, computer or robot type.
+- Some submodule have user permission restrictions.
+    - You do not need to clone these repositories, unless you are doing active development on them.
+    - Please notifier the maintainer to give you permission to access the restricted repositories.

+**List of restricted permission repositories:**

+    ugv/slam/laser_odometry

-**If you have any errors cloning the submodules, notify the maintainer.**
+- If you have any errors cloning the submodules, notify the maintainer.

-- You might need to be given permissions to clone the repositories.

-## Required submodules
+### Required submodules

-These are the required submodules that must be cloned.
+These are the required submodules that must be cloned by every user.

+Please perform the following:

 **Clone the operations submodules**

+    # go to the deploy, top-level submodule
+    cd ~/deploy_ws/src/

     # clone the submodules
     git submodule update --recursive --init operations

 **Clone the common submodules**

+    # go to the deploy, top-level submodule
+    cd ~/deploy_ws/src/

     # clone the submodules
     git submodule update --recursive --init common